finalfreq/Portfolio-rails/README.md

-# Portfolio Maker
+# Portfolio

-This app serves as a way for Web app designers and developers to share their current skill sets and projects related to those skills.
+This portfolio serves as what I have learned and done in my time at Epicodus.

 ## Usage